hilton/hilton.github.com/presentations/naming-guidelines.md

 _Guideline._ If a collection’s type has a collective noun, in the name’s context, use it instead of a plural.

-_Refactoring._ Use the collective noun
+_Refactoring._ Use the collective noun, when possible, instead of a regular plural form.

 _Example violations._ `appointments` (replace with `calendar`), `pickedApples` (replace with `harvest`)